-- Among all possible interpolators, what is best? - Among all possible pulse-type interpolators, what is best? - For a given type of interpolation how does quality depend on the sampling frequency f_s ? - Is there a tradeoff between quality and complexity/cost of interpolators?
+- Among all possible interpolators, what is best? - Among all possible pulse-type interpolators, what is best? - For a given type of interpolation how does quality depend on the sampling frequency f_s? - Is there a tradeoff between quality and complexity/cost of interpolators?
 Basic guiding principles:

-Given a discrete-time signal s[n], a good interpolation method should produce a continuous-time signal s(t) such that

-- (a) s(t) has s[n] as its samples, i.e. $s(nT_s) = s[n]$, for each n - (b) s(t) is as smooth as possible.
+Given a discrete-time signal s[n], a good interpolation method should produce a continuous-time signal s(t) such that - (a) s(t) has s[n] as its samples, i.e. $s(nT_s) = s[n]$, for each n - (b) s(t) is as smooth as possible.

 The motivation for (a) is self-evident.
-The motivation for (b) is a kind of Occam's razor principle, i.e. that the simplest explanation for some phenomenon is the best explanation.
+The motivation for (b) is a kind of Occam's razor principle, which postulates that the simplest explanation for some phenomenon is the best explanation.
 Here we assert that the smoothest and least fluctuating interpolation is the best interpolation, because it is in some sense the simplest.
 For example, in the previous figure, one can easily identify the smoothest and least fluctuating interpolation of the three shown.
 More generally, we look for interpolations whose spectrum is concentrated at the lowest possible frequencies, because interpolations with larger high frequency components will fluctuate more and be less smooth.
 With smooth interpolations in mind, parabolic interpolation is better than linear, which in turn is better than zero-order hold.
 The effect of increasing the sampling rate f_s :

-• With zero-order hold, linear interpolation, parabolic interpolation and most pulse-type interpolations, it should be intuitive that $\tilde{x}(t)$ becomes a better approximation to x(t) as f_s increases.
-For example,

-$MSE \rightarrow 0$ as $f_s \rightarrow \infty$

-On the other hand, we'd prefer to be able to use as small a sampling rate as possible, because a smaller sampling rate generates fewer samples for us to have to save and/or process.
-As a result, at some point MSE is sufficiently small and further increases in the sampling rate are not worthwhile, i.e. there is a point of diminishing returns.

-• Surprisingly, however, there is one particular choice of p(t) that creates perfect interpolations.
-And, surprisingly, f_s need not grow without bound.
+With zero-order hold, linear interpolation, parabolic interpolation and most pulse-type interpolations, it should be intuitive that x(t) becomes a better approximation to x(t) as fs increases.
+For example, it is intuitively clear that $MSE \rightarrow 0$ as $f_s \rightarrow \infty$ On the other hand, we'd prefer to be able to use as small a sampling rate as possible, because a smaller sampling rate generates fewer samples for us to have to store and/or to process.
+As a result, at some point MSE is sufficiently small and further increases in the sampling rate are not worthwhile, i.e. when increasing the sampling rate, there is a point of diminishing returns. • Surprisingly, however, there is one particular choice of p(t) that creates perfect interpolations.
+And, surprisingly, f_s need not grow without limit.
 Instead it is only required that f_s be larger than twice the frequency of all spectral components of the signal.
 This remarkable result stems from the "sampling theorem".

-The Sampling Theorem (Sections 4.1.2 and 4.5)

-If the sampling frequency f_s is greater than the twice the frequency of all spectral components of the signal x(t), then where
+The Sampling Theorem (Sections 4.1.2 and 4.5) If the sampling frequency f_s is greater than the twice the frequency of all spectral components of the signal x(t), then

-$$\mathbf{x}(t) = \sum{n=-\infty}^{\infty} \mathbf{x}(nTs) \mathbf{p}^{}(t-nT{s})$$

-$$p^(t) = \frac{\sin(\frac{\pi}{T_s}t)}{\frac{\pi}{T_s}t}$$
+$$\mathbf{x}(t) = \sum{n=-\infty}^{\infty} \mathbf{x}(nTs) \mathbf{p}^(t-nT_s)$$ where $$p^(t) = \frac{\sin(\frac{\pi}{T_s}t)}{\frac{\pi}{T_s}t}$$ Notes:

-Notes: